 I didn't understand manga at all before knowing the material conditions: often one chapter per week, low pay, enormous catalogues of copy-paste backgrounds.
 The author does not know when the series will be cancelled, so it's impossible to plot properly.
 Shirobako is an anime about the material conditions of anime.

 It's very important to understand Japanese drawing even if you hate it.
-It is massive among the young and growing fast.
+It is massive and growing fast.
 The French government is currently spending about €200m a year on manga, because they were beautiful and decided to trust French youth with their own cultural spending.

 Manga is not about virtuoso linework but here are some examples to study.
 (The background of the latter is a standard library asset.)